kartoza/docker-geoserver/README.md

 `resources/plugins` before building.
 You should also download the matching version GeoServer WAR zip file to `resources/geoserver.zip`.

+### Building with file system overlays (advanced)

+The contents of `resources/overlays` will be copied to the image file system during the build.
+For example, to include a static Tomcat `setenv.sh`, create the file at `resources/overlays/usr/local/tomcat/bin/setenv.sh`.

+You can use this functionality to write a static GeoServer directory to `/opt/geoserver/data_dir`, include additional jar files, and more.

+Overlay files will overwrite existing destination files, so be careful!

 ## Run

 You probably want to also have postgis running too.
 To create a running